-Not all mothers will experience these side effects with an epidural.
+Most mothers will not experience these side effects with an epidural.

 Another major drawback of getting an epidural is that it tends to immobilize the mother.
-With a low dose epidural the mother may still be able to stand and walk, with help.
-But a full-strength will completely numb the mother's lower body and leave her unable to control her legs enough to stand and walk.
+With a low dose epidural, the mother may still be able to stand and walk, with help.
+But at full strength, the medication will completely numb the mother's lower body and leave her unable to control her legs enough to stand and walk.

 The most significant downside of an epidural is that it may prolong the labor and delivery process.
 The epidural is very effective at numbing the nerves and muscles in a mother's lower body.
 The problem is that this makes the mother less able to use her muscles to effectively and rapidly push the baby out.

 When the mother is not able to push effectively it prolongs the delivery process and puts the baby under more stress.
 The longer the delivery process takes more risk there is for a birth injury.